rayssaledo/DeCasa/README.md

 <snippet>

 ## DeCasa
-Often people need to contact professionals who perform repairs and home repairs such as changing a lock, mount / unmount a mobile, make a new electrical installation etc. The problem is that contact with these professionals is not so easy, because everything is very dispersed.
-An alternative to this would be a place where contact these professionals to be centered and possible find them through your location for added convenience.
+Often people need to contact professionals who perform home repairs such as changing a lock, mounting/unmounting a mobile, making a new electrical installation, etc. The problem is that to contact those professionals is not so easy, because their information may be very dispersed.
+An alternative to this would be a place to contact these professionals to be centered and possibly find them through your location for added convenience.

 ## Contributing
 Andreza Raquel Monteiro de Queiroz (Stakeholder)<br>